-The key to staying active consistently and getting more and more steps is staying injury-free!
-Preventing injuries before they happen and preventing minor injuries from becoming major injuries is the best way to keep up a regular brisk daily walking routine.
+The key to staying active consistently and getting more steps is preventing walking injuries and staying injury-free!
+Preventing injuries before they happen and stopping minor injuries from becoming major injuries is the best way to keep up a regular brisk daily walking routine.

-Most people have been there – You’ve been walking regularly for the past few months.
-You got that 5K mark up to 7K, 8K, and you’ve finally hit 10,000 steps.
-No matter how far along you are on your walking journey you want to keep going and keep progressing.
-What’s the best way to continue to make progress?
-It’s to prevent injuries so you can keep up your momentum.
-If an injury does occur, you need to know how to slowly work your way back up to your routine in order to prevent future injuries.
-Let’s delve into the ins and outs of injury prevention.
+Most people have been there – You’ve been walking more over the past few months and finally hit that step goal – possibly 10,000 steps.
+You might have noticed sore feet, pain in your knees, or other minor walking injuries.
+What’s the best way to maintain the progress you’ve worked so hard to earn?
+It’s to prevent severe walking injuries so you can keep up your momentum.
+If a walking-related injury does occur, you need to know how to slowly work your way back up to your routine in order to prevent future injuries.

 Preventing an Injury: Ways to Prevent Strains

 To maintain your walking routine, you should try your best to prevent injuries before they happen.
 Although it’s impossible to guarantee you’ll never get injured, there are steps you can take to minimize the risks of injury from your walking routine.
 Some ways to prevent injuries include:

 - Building up your endurance gradually